Google sunsets its structured data testing tool. The new tool will be now called the “New Google Rich Results Test Tool”.

 Google has deprecated the current structured data testing tool and has rolled out notifications on July 07, 2020, to the users about the move to a new Google rich snippet testing tool.
 Google has also announced that the old tool is still available, but, recommends users to move to a new tool.

 - It will accurately show which Search feature enhancements are valid for the markup provided.

 - It can render mobile and desktop versions of the result.

 - It can now handle structured data markup effectively that are dynamically loaded.

 - It’s in sync with Search Console reports.

 - Test complete URL or just code snippet.

-The Tools returns warning and errors once you test the URL or code snippet.
+The Tools returns warnings and errors once you test the URL or code snippet.
 The error suggests that the code will no longer be eligible for showing them under Rich Results, whereas, warnings would still be considered.
 We strongly recommend avoiding both of them by fixing the errors and warnings for better ranking opportunities.
-Here is the guide to fix them.
+Here is the guide to fixing them.